Ghaziabad SSP undertakes major reshuffle at grassroots level of policing | Law-Order

 Three days later, Shahi was suspended for not taking any action against the culprits of murders, he said.
 The delinquent SHO was suspended after inspection of the Sahibabad police station, said Naithani.

-During the reshuffle, two sub-inspectors and seven other policemen were also reinstated from suspension, he added..
+Besides the sub-inspectors heading police posts and outposts, ten constables and one constable too were transferred, the SSP added.
+During the reshuffle, two sub-inspectors and seven other policemen were also reinstated from suspension, he added.